vase/designing-data-intensive-applications/chapter-3-storage-and-retrieval.md

 # Chapter 3.
-Storaage and Retrieval
+Storage and Retrieval

 ## Summary